hassanhshah/Hybrid-Yelp-Recommender-System/README.md

 ## Methodology

-The recommendation system consists of two main components:
+The recommender system consists of two main components:

 - **Item-based Collaborative Filtering (CF):** This component calculates similarity scores between items (businesses) using Pearson similarity.
 It addresses cases such as new users or businesses not present in the training dataset through default rating mechanisms.
 - **Model-based Approach:** Utilizes XGBoost, a decision tree-based ensemble Machine Learning algorithm, to predict ratings.
 It considers various features from users and businesses, such as average stars, review counts, and additional attributes like "HasTV", "NoiseLevel", etc.